 This TV is somewhat thick.
 Because the bottom part below the inputs is thicker than the rest, the TV may stick out a bit if wall-mounted.

-Decent build quality.
+This TV has decent build quality.
 The plastic on the back feels cheap and flexes very easily.
 This shouldn't be a problem if you just leave the TV in one spot, but it may be an issue if you often have to carry it around to change locations.
 Luckily, the stand doesn't wobble much.

 The LG UN7000 has a mediocre contrast ratio, which is expected from an IPS panel.
 Blacks appear closer to gray when viewed in the dark.
 Take note that the contrast ratio may vary between units.